pypeit/PypeIt/doc/bias_dark.rst

 will be written to disk as a :doc:`master_bias`.
 See those docs on how to inspect the image and what to look for.

-The :ref:`pypeit_par:ProcessImagesPar Keywords`
-defaults are to:
+The :ref:`processimagespar` defaults are to:

 - Skip cosmic ray rejection in the individual frames (*mask_cr=False*)
 - Not apply a gain correction (*apply_gain = False*)